 Priority Pass Select [$250]

-Priority Pass Select is the world’s largest lounge network.
-Priority Pass has thousands of airport lounges worldwide, spanning every inhabited continent.
+Priority Pass is the world’s largest lounge network.
+Priority Pass has over 1,300 airport lounges worldwide, spanning every inhabited continent.
 Further, there are Priority Pass lounges at major U.S. airports like Hartsfield-Jackson Atlanta International (ATL) and John F. Kennedy International (JFK), giving economy passengers and those without airline status access to a pre-departure lounge.

 All Amex Business Platinum cardholders are eligible for a complimentary Priority Pass Select membership.
 You can request this on the Benefits page of your American Express account.
 When you do this, Priority Pass will mail you a physical Priority Pass membership card that you can use at any lounge in its network.
 Note that you must have your physical Priority Pass card or a digital card in the mobile app to access the lounge.